Chicken Ricotta Meatballs with Spinach Alfredo Sauce

 I'll email you a link to this post!

 This Alfredo sauce is the same one from my cheese tortellini Alfredo recipe — with the addition of spinach and an optional twist.
-That recipe is perfect for combining with this one to make a comforting feast of pasta, meatballs, and decadent sauce.
+Try my chicken pesto tortellini if you love flavors like this.

 All of the ingredients needed to make the meatballs and the Alfredo sauce.